-The visual acuity test is used to determine the smallest letters you can read on a standardized chart (Snellen chart) or a card held 20 feet away.
-Special charts are used when testing at distances shorter than 20 feet.
+The visual acuity test is used to determine the smallest letters you can read on a standardized chart (Snellen chart) or a card held 20 feet (6 meters) away.
+Special charts are used when testing at distances shorter than 20 feet (6 meters).
 Some Snellen charts are actually video monitors showing letters or images.

 How the Test is Performed